harmpter/companion.home-assistant/docs/troubleshooting/errors.md

 ### Response status code was unacceptable: 400
 This occurs when the data sent during set up does not meet Home Assistant's expectations.
 This most commonly occurs in two circumstances:

-* When you are running a version of Home Assistant older than the minimum requirement (currently 0.104.0)
+* When you are running a version of Home Assistant preceding the minimum requirement (currently 0.104.0)
 * You have unexpected characters in your device's name.
 While setting up the Mobile App integration, we attempt to remove non-standard characters and emoji (as of Home Assistant 0.112).
 However, it is worth simplifying your device name to remove such characters if you are getting this error.

 ### URLSessionTask failed with error